 - 2013 Nickel & Nickel – Branding Iron Vineyard.
 An Oakville single-vineyard Cab Sauv made a helluva impression on this fella on a damn cold (and powerless!)
 NJ evening.

 - 2013 Villa Maffei Amarone della Valpolicella.
 I feel lucky to have experienced several Amarone in the last year and this one was the best of the bunch, so it has to at least crack the Top 10 for Notes overall.

-Honorable mentions to the 2012 Arpad’s Selection Zinfandel from Buena Vista (my second favorite in YTD 2014), also their 2012 Count’s Selection Syrah – Old Winery Road, and the Blue Rock Baby Blue 2010 Red Blend.
+Yeah, 12 wines for a top 10 list…I couldn’t help myself.
+Honorable mentions to the 2012 Arpad’s Selection Zinfandel from Buena Vista (my second favorite in 2014), also their 2012 Count’s Selection Syrah – Old Winery Road, and the Blue Rock Baby Blue 2010 Red Blend.
 A lot of stiff competition as chronicled here in Notes, but these both draw pretty vigorous nods too for their success.
 Might be worthwhile to separate “top fives” by wines in the future so stay tuned to see how that idea–or the above rankings–take hold.

 […] Cab, and Bordeaux are obvious favorites if you look strictly to the math, tasting notes, or our top-rated reds.
 As over 19 million cases of California Merlot were sold in the U.S. alone in 2009, however, we […]